 These methodologies have also been applied in a generative mode to create city systems that combine the positive characteristics of both planned and organic urban growth.
 This enables the emergent patterns of occupation which typically only become clear over time to be incorporated from the beginning, therefore reducing the risk of unintended consequences.

-- 2006 Honorary Research Fellow, University College London
+2006 Honorary Research Fellow, The Bartlett, University College London

-- 2005 PG Diploma Professional Practice of Architecture (Commendation)
+2005 Post Graduate Diploma, Professional Practice of Architecture (Commendation)